 ‘Eating meat this year, Jen?’

-‘Your sister’s name is Jenny.’
-Mum wiped palms upon her apron, following Dad’s swagger from the kitchen carrying the prize turkey.
+‘Your sister’s name is Jenny,’ Mum said, wiping palms down her apron, following Dad’s swagger from the kitchen carrying the prize turkey.

-Dad’s exaggerated knife blade to steel swipes, halted.
+Dad’s exaggerated knife blade to steel swipes stopped.
 ‘No swearing, young lady.’

-Jenny teethed her lower lip.
-Glanced at her bully brother, the suppressed sister-in-law and their puppet perfect children.
+Jenny side-glanced at her bully brother, the suppressed sister-in-law and their puppet perfect children.
 Yes, TV lands happy families existed – and they were PC, paper-cut-out, boring.
 ‘I’ll eat white meat, thanks.
 Looks great.’

 ‘You’re always avoiding my question.’